 Katarina’s teaching career began early alongside her professional career with Oregon Ballet Theater in 1996 and she has been teaching children of all ages across the Portland/Vancouver area for over 20 years, including Oregon Ballet Theater School and her own studio – Dance From the Heart PDX.
 She has taught ballet in Portland area Elementary schools for 11 years and was involved with OBT outreach in this capacity as well.
-Katarina is a desired guest teacher across the Nation and is excited to join OBT as the Interim School Director.
+Katarina is a desired guest teacher across the Nation and is excited to join OBT as School Director.
 It is Katarina Svetlova’s mission and passion to amplify OBT School efforts to increase diversity and teach ballet in a supportive, positive and encouraging manner to dancers of all levels, while continuing to maintain the integrity of classical technique.

 Katarina Svetlova | School Director